pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 ## Selling point: Effortless, functional GPGPU
 > Disclaimer: My opinion of Futhark is probably a bit biased, since I recently had the pleasure of [contributing to the compiler](https://github.com/diku-dk/futhark/pull/1677).

 Programming for the GPU is a notoriously difficult and laborious discipline.
 Modern GPU's are strange beasts, very unlike CPU's.
 Writing efficient GPGPU (General Purpose GPU) code is a daunting task, often requiring a breadth of knowledge about the target architecture.
-(SOMETHING ABOUT OPENCL)

 [Futhark](https://futhark-lang.org/) is a purely functional, data-parallel language which attempts to make programming for the GPU much more accessible, and to unburden to programmer of much of the mental overhead usually implied by the paradigm.